rmunro/annotation_imagenet/README.md

 ### Writing Exercise

-For the writing exercsie, pretend like you are addressing the customer about what you have implemented and what you are proposing to build.
+For the writing exercise, pretend like you are addressing the customer about what you have implemented and what you are proposing to build.
 You can keep the style casual: assume it's a professional email sent to their technical team, not a formal proposal for their executives.

 First, write a 1-paragraph description of what you implemented in the coding exercise, justifying each decision.
 There are many possible solutions that can be implemented in about 60 minutes, so this is more about your reasoning than your exact strategy.

 Second, please write a few paragraphs or bullet points proposing other annotation strategies that you might with the customer, covering:
- 1. What additional user interfaces strategies could you build to add more labels efficiently and accurately?
+ 1. What additional user interfaces strategies could you build to annotate more labels efficiently and accurately?
- 1. Would you consider different interfaces for different devices (eg: PC vs Tablet)?
- 1. If you used the annotations to retrain the TensorFlow model, what might be the pros and cons of retraining TensorFlow on the newly labeled images very frequently vs training only a few times or even just once?
+ 1. If you used the new annotations to retrain the TensorFlow model, what might be the pros and cons of retraining TensorFlow on the newly labeled images very frequently vs training only a few times or even just once?
  1. How would you evaluate the effectiveness of your strategies to see what worked best?

 ### Submitting the 2 Hour Exercise